It can be alarming when your dog suddenly begins drinking a lot more water than usual.

 Excessive thirst, also known as polydipsia, may seem harmless at first, but it could point to underlying health concerns that shouldn’t be ignored.

-We outline the common causes of excessive thirst in dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of excessive thirst in dogs, what you can do at home, and when to seek veterinary care.

 A dog that’s drinking large amounts of water may be experiencing anything from mild dehydration to a serious internal condition.
 Common reasons include hot weather, increased physical activity, or switching to dry kibble.